 The Company has not sold any unregistered securities or exempt securities, including issuance of securities constituting an exempt transaction, within the past three (3) fiscal years.
-Previously, common shares were issued by the Company under its Employee Stock Purchase Plan (the "Plan"), which as confirmed by the SEC in its Resolution dated January 21, 2008, to be exempt from the registration requirement of the SRC.
-The shares covered by the Plan are no longer available for subscription as the offering period provided under the Plan expired on January 21, 2013.
+Common shares were previously issued by the Company under its Employee Stock Purchase Plan (the "Plan"), which as confirmed by the SEC in its Resolution dated January 21, 2008, is exempted from the registration requirement of the SRC.
+The shares covered by the Plan are no longer available for subscription as the offering period provided therein expired on January 21, 2013.